macsplit/lumencode/docs/spec.md

 ## 7. Known Problems

-- The QML detail pane still emits runtime errors in some navigation paths, including `TypeError` and `Unable to assign [undefined] to bool`.
 - Some extracted structure is still shallow or misleading on real projects.
 - HTML/CSS class comparison can still be noisy on complex HTML documents.
+- The current snippet highlighter is intentionally lightweight and not language-complete.
+- Current diagnostics are parser-aware but not equivalent to full external linting.
-- The UI is functional but underpowered; it does not yet justify itself as a serious structural explorer.
+- The UI is much denser and more usable now, but still needs polish.
-- There is currently no embedded source pane, which limits inspection usefulness significantly.

 ## 8. Roadmap